Taylor Family Genes

 - Taylor is a common surname.
 It was the 13th most common name in the 2000 US census (0.31% of the population, ~720,000 people) and 5th most common in England (about 350,000 people).
 About 1,500,000 people worldwide bear the Taylor name.

 - We have identified, to date, more than 70 paternal lineage groups of multiple project members (i.e., "genetic families" or "clusters") plus one for the Western Atlantic Modal Haplotype, another for one marker off from the WAMH and another for the "Niall of the Nine Hostages" haplotype.

-- The most common Taylor haplogroup is R1b and its sub-clades, with ~70% of project members.
+- The most common Taylor haplogroup is R1b (specifically, R1b1a2 or R-M269) and its sub-clades, with ~70% of project members.
 Next is haplogroup I and its sub-clades at ~15%; then E at 6%; J at 2.5%; then R1a & G at ~2% each.
 We also have small numbers of the project members in haplogroups A & Q.

-- We've now tested a total of almost 500 members, ~90% of them have Y-DNA tests.
+- We've now tested a total of more than 600 members, ~90% of them have Y-DNA tests.
 We expect further testing will help fill in the blanks and unanswered questions, but will not change the overall picture.

 - These statistical findings are not surprising.
 They are consistent with a surname of multi-point, English occupational origin.

 - We are beginning to identify relationships of Taylor genetic families predating adoption of the surname.
 Findings will be published on our separate Freepages website.

 We are making progress on our goal to survey Taylor Y-DNA.
 We are beginning to see which Taylor genetic families are more closely related, and which more distantly.
 It is a difficult task because (1) of the wide variety in the DNA and (2) we are -- mostly -- looking beyond genealogical time.
 Fortunately, the FTDNA TiP (Ti